mong781/take-home-engineering-challenge/README.md

 San Francisco's food truck open dataset is [located here](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data) and there is an endpoint with a [CSV dump of the latest data here](https://data.sfgov.org/api/views/rqzj-sfat/rows.csv).
 We've included a [copy of this data](./Mobile_Food_Facility_Permit.csv) in this repo as well.

 Good luck!
 Please send a link to your solution on Github back to us at least 12 hours before your interview so we can review it before we speak.

+## The Product

+This problem creates an excellent opportunity for us to create a value added service on top of the data provided by the city of San Francisco.
+We need to capture the market by strategically delivering features to capture the market early on.
+Below is the proposed immediate project and then future phases for product expansion.

+## Project Tasks
+- Feature Goal: Creation of a CLI feature that returns 5 carts within the range of a provide latitude and longitude.
+The approach is to find food cart records closes in the range to the provided coordinates until the limit is reached.
+- Subtasks: Prepare a function to determine the closest trucks based on coordinates.
+- Create basic test cases to ensure reliability of method

+## Assumptions & Considerations:
+ - Data provided is always available
+ - Data is finite and can fit into memory as it applies to only San Francisco.
+Otherwise, we'll need to use a KV database
+ - Food truck location id is unique per latitude and longitude coordinates
+ - Only status:APPROVED permits items are allowed to be returned
+ - Decision to create standalone application for speed and avoiding need to be connected

+ ## How to Run
+ From command line, execute...
+  > npm install -g .

+  Usage:  feedme latitude longitude numResults
+  > feedme 37.7568774515357 -122.418579889476 5

+## Future Features Expansion
+- Expose sychronization feature with the data source.
+This will ensure we are able to obtain the latest information for new food choices and eliminate those no longer in business.
+- Expose an API with the similiar parameters as the CLI
+- Create a mobile app that utilizes the API
+- Allow changing of data for different cities